-Incidents of anti-social dangerous behaviour such as racist incidents or peer on peer abuse are always referred to the Senior Leadership Team who fully investigate incidents and follow DFE guidelines.
+Incidents of anti-social, dangerous behaviour such as racist incidents or child on child abuse are always referred to the Senior Leadership Team who fully investigate incidents and follow DFE guidelines.

 De-escalation Script

 - Say child's name

 - I can see something has happened

 - I am here to help

 - Talk and I will listen to you

 - Come with me and ...